World Energy Consumption- Renewable, Non-Emitting, and Non-Renewable

 United States Energy Flow by Source- a Sankey Diagram

-This represents the US Energy Consumption in 2019 ↗ - the arrow widths are proportional to the amount of flow.
+This represents the US Energy Consumption in 2019 (History) ↗ - the arrow widths are proportional to the amount of flow.
 As the overall consumption is 100.2 Quads, it is relative to the % share of overall energy consumption.
 This graph shows the relationship between resources use and by-products.

 Some key insights are the heavy dependence on petroleum (oil) for transportation, resulting to rejected energy lost as heat to the environment due to low energy conversion efficiencies.